greenmtnboy/py-portfolio-index/README.md

 `pip install py-portfolio-index`

+Note that provider dependencies must be installed independently, for each provider you wish to use.

+- alpaca - `pip install alpaca-trade-api` or `pip install py-portfolio-index[alpaca]`
+- robinhood - `pip install robin_stocks` or `pip install py-portfolio-index[robinhood]`
+- webull - `pip install webull` or `pip install py-portfolio-index[webull]`

 #### Considerations

 Some providers may take some time to place an order.
 Keep this in mind when running repeated rebalances, as the